ruahman/denote/20240822T154653--channel-factories__bitcoin_portaldefi.md

 At the end of a month, there is one transaction that closes the channel factory

-In the happy path, only two transactions go on-chain, the hook transaction and the closing transaction
+In the happy path, only two transactions go on-chain, the hook transaction and the closing settelment  transaction

 in the unhappy path, the last commit transactions are resolved on-chain with timelocks in the final days of the month